 All applications will need to show how the community has been involved in the development of the project and how they will continue to be involved in the future operation of the facility.
 Partners can help you to provide this evidence.
-For example a local business, shop or post office could help with fund raising or with raising awareness of your plans including promoting community engagement events.

-A key partner is an organisation you are working with on a more strategic level such as your local authority, local health board, county voluntary council or a Welsh Government programme like Families First, Flying Start or the Communities for Work Programme Support from a key partner will help to show how your project is of strategic importance in your area.
-For example if your community facility hosts a Flying Start setting or provides access to health outreach services for the surrounding area, such as hosting the National Exercise Referral Scheme sessions.
-Key partners may also help you to demonstrate that your project will not duplicate services available elsewhere in the community.
+You may also be working with your Local Authority,Local Health Board, County Voluntary Council or a Welsh Government programme like Families First, Flying Start or the Communities for Work Programme.
+Support from a partner such as this will help to show how your project is important in your area.
+This type of partner may also help you to demonstrate that your project will not duplicate services available elsewhere in the community.